NathanVanson/NathanVanson/README.md

 # Hi there 👋 !

-I am a bachelor student in computer science at the university of Geneva (UNIGE).
+I am a bachelor student in computer science at the university of Geneva (UNIGE)

-🌱 I’m currently learning Python, and soon Java (for the 2nd semester)

 ### Activities 📋